 - Use your credit card over a debit card.

 It’s a good idea to use your credit card instead of your debit card when purchasing online.
 Particularly if you have a credit card with a relatively low spend limit.
 This means that your details become compromised; there is only so much damage a hacker can do before the bank/you are alerted.
 Not only this, but credit cards typically offer more protection and chances to get your money back should the retailer go bust or your goods not arrive.

 - Don’t shop over public Wi-FI.

-Another important way to stay safe when shopping online is to avoid doing so over public Wi-Fi connections.
-You might be sitting in your favorite cafe or ordering an item whilst out and about.
+Another important way to stay safe when shopping online is to avoid over-public Wi-Fi connections.
+For example, you might be sitting in your favorite cafe or ordering an item while out and about.
 Still, if you’re using a public connection, your information is vulnerable to clever criminals who can intercept the connection and steal your data.
 As such, it’s best to use your private connection at home or if you are shopping when you’re out, use your mobile data instead.

 - Sign out of your accounts

-Doing this will reduce the risk of a hacker being able to gain access to your account and, as a result, your personal and financial information.
+Doing this will reduce the risk of a hacker gaining access to your account and, as a result, your personal and financial information.
 So remember to hit the log out button when you’re done shopping.

 - Check out the returns policies.

 One final way to protect yourself when online shopping is to always look at the returns policies.
 This is important for two reasons.
 Firstly, you want to know that you can send the goods back (and how long you have to do it) if they aren’t suitable or faulty.
 Secondly, a company that offers no returns policy or information for sending goods back could be a scam.